Mad Dog Morgan: Shooting

 Producer Jeremy Thomas later remembered his experience making the film:

 We got Dennis Hopper somehow to be in it and I think there were something like 120 speaking parts and only $400,000 to make the film, which was very much in awe of Sam Peckinpah.
 We made a Western in Australia.
 And the film got selected for a side-bar event in Cannes; a film festival as usual came to my rescue.
 So I moved back to Europe having had the hands-on experience of making a film.
 The budget was made on a piece of paper, just page after page, and that is how the budget was constructed, never having made a film before, and a lot of the people who worked on the film were complete amateurs.
 I don't know how it was completed or done because we were very irresponsible, but I think it is a very good way to start with a colleague or friend.

 Mora later wrote that he was "setting grotesque 19th-century human behaviour against an extraordinary landscape.
 I created Francis Bacon figures in a Sidney Nolan landscape, with stunts inspired by Jean Cocteau."
-The director says that Hopper was a handful during the making of the film, constantly imbibing drink and drugs.
+The director says that Hopper was difficult during the making of the film, constantly imbibing drink and drugs.
 He noted "every drug dealer and hippie in Australia gravitated to Dennis.
 They're almost parachuting in to meet Dennis Hopper. (laughs)" However he says the actor could be very professional, a skilful improviser and gave a performance which was "really extraordinary.
 I think he identified with the role."
 Mora recalled Hopper at the finish of the shoot:

 Rode off in costume, poured a bottle of O.P. rum into the real Morgan's grave in front of my mother Mirka Mora, drank one himself, got arrested and deported the next day, with a blood-alcohol reading that said he should have been clinically dead, according to the judge studying his alcohol tests.

 Reflecting on the violence in the movie, Mora said "Vietnam was still fresh in our minds at that point.
 We'd been used to seeing incredible violence being broadcast into our living rooms when they'd show footage from the war."
 It was the first in a string of movies where Jack Thompson supported an American star.

 Mora shot a scene where a young Ned Kelly looks at a waxwork of Morgan but decided not to use it.

 The making of Mad Dog Morgan was featured in Mark Hartley's 2008 documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!, in which Thomas, Mora and Hopper are interviewed.

 It was the last film for actor Bob McDarra who died ten days after finishing his scenes on the movie.